 GAO RFID’s Systems can be deployed as a standalone solution or can be integrated with other software solutions, according to your needs.

-At the core of our solution is GAO RFID’s AUTO-ID Engine which incorporates middleware and essential RFID functions that perform RFID data collection and information processing.
-Our AUTO-ID Engine seamlessly integrates with a wide variety of coal mining management systems so that you can access the data it collects directly via the system or systems you currently have in place.
+GAO RFID’s AUTO-ID Engine, incorporates middleware and essential RFID functions that perform RFID data collection and information processing.
+It can seamlessly integrates with a wide variety of coal mining management systems so that you can access the data it collects directly via the system or systems you currently have in place.

-Our team of seasoned professionals will smoothly integrate the appropriate GAO RFID System with your IT architecture.
+Our team of seasoned professionals who have the ability to combine our RFID experience with your industry experience and provide a customized solution that will easily integrate the appropriate RFID solution with your IT architecture.
 The result is an RFID solution that is seamlessly unified with your coal mining management system.

 Contact us for more information on how our RFID Systems can be configured for your organization.